 • Personally attacks someone, or contains harassment, slurs, or threats.

-• Grades the skill against a use case the author never claimed.
-The skill's description and tagging define the scope it's designed for; reviews outside that scope don't help other buyers.
+• Grades the Tool against a use case the author never claimed.
+The Tool's description and tagging define the scope it's designed for; reviews outside that scope don't help other buyers.

 • Contains firm-confidential, client-confidential, or privileged information, real party identifiers, or other content that shouldn't be public.